Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/03_Data-Organisation-and-File-Formats.md

     **Presentation:**

-    Prepare a slide deck on the practicalities of file management and version control (Resource 1).
+    Prepare a slide deck on the practicalities of file management and version control (Resource&nbsp;1).
 The instructor can cover information on sorting files, what is good information for file naming, and how to do version control.

     The presentation can be kicked off by the following two questions: